"The aim is to have everybody find their own voice"

 16 December 2014

-The Academy of Arts of Johannes Gutenberg University Mainz (JGU) welcomes an acclaimed artist as a professor in the person of Tamara Grcic.
+The Mainz Academy of Fine Arts of Johannes Gutenberg University Mainz (JGU) welcomes an acclaimed artist as a professor in the person of Tamara Grcic.
 The idea is that the versatility of her work will be reflected in her teaching.
 In her sculpture class, for instance, Grcic does not plan to lay down hard and fast rules but to allow students sufficient space in which to find their own personal form of artistic Expression.

-- Zu Bild 'Professor Tamara Grcic is the new professor and tutor of a sculpture class at Academy of Arts of Mainz University. (photo: Stefan F. Sämmer)'
+- Zu Bild 'Professor Tamara Grcic is the new professor and tutor of a sculpture class at Academy of Fine Arts of Mainz University. (photo: Stefan F. Sämmer)'

 - Zu Bild 'As an artist, Professor Tamara Grcic works with photography, with sound, with video, and with installations. (photo: Stefan F. Sämmer)'